 South Carolina vs. Maryland Women's Basketball Predictions & Picks - November 12

-Sunday's contest that pits the Maryland Terrapins (1-0) versus the South Carolina Gamecocks (1-0) at Colonial Life Arena should be a one-sided matchup based on our computer prediction, which projects a final score of 95-77 in favor of Maryland, who is a heavy favorite according to our model.
-Game time is at 1:00 PM ET on November 12.
+Sunday's contest features the Maryland Terrapins (1-0) and the South Carolina Gamecocks (1-0) matching up at Colonial Life Arena in what is expected to be a lopsided matchup, with a projected 95-77 victory for heavily favored Maryland according to our computer prediction.
+Tipoff is at 1:00 PM ET on November 12.

-The Gamecocks came out on top in their most recent matchup 100-71 against Notre Dame on Monday.
+The Gamecocks won their last game 100-71 against Notre Dame on Monday.

 Catch college basketball action all season long on Fubo!